BenBagBag/microsoft-authentication-library-for-js/1-Authentication/0-sign-in-vanillajs/README.md

 There is one project in this sample.
 To register it, you can:

-* follow the steps below for manually register your apps
+* follow the steps below to register your apps manually
 * or use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  * **automatically** create the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
-  * modify the projects' configuration files.
+  * modify the project's configuration files.

+#### Automated Option
 <details>
    <summary>Expand this section if you want to use this automation:</summary>